 Every person is competent to be a witness except as otherwise provided in these rules.
 However, in civil actions and proceedings, with respect to an element of a claim or defense as to which State law supplies the rule of decision, the competency of a witness shall be determined in accordance with State law.

 B. PERSONAL KNOWLEDGE REQUIRED.
-FRE 602 requires all witnesses, except for experts testifying to opinions, to have personal knowledge about what they say.
-FRE 602 provides:
+Rule 602 requires all witnesses, except for experts testifying to opinions, to have personal knowledge about what they say.
+TRE and FRE 602 provide:

 Rule 602.
 Lack of Personal Knowledge